dlee/nvim-reload/README.md

 **NOTE:** The directories provided in `lua_reload_dirs` and `vim_reload_dirs` can be globs, which will automatically be expanded by the plugin.

 ## Note
 This plugin is still quite new and might have some bugs.
-And in case it does, feel free to make an issue here to report them.
+And in case it does, feel free to make an issue and try to contribute

-## Self-plug
-If you liked this plugin, also check out:
-- [feline.nvim](https://github.com/famiu/feline.nvim) - A nice customizable statusline for Neovim written in Lua.
-- [bufdelete.nvim](https://github.com/famiu/bufdelete.nvim) - Delete Neovim buffers without losing your window layout.
+PR's are welcome.
+Just fork it create a new branch and contribute.